 Mary Crauderueff is the Curator of Quaker Collections in the Haverford College Quaker & Special Collections.
 She is an alum of Friends' Central School ('03), Earlham College ('07) and the University of Maryland, College Park ('09), where she earned her Masters in Library Science, with a specialization in Archives, Records, and Information Management.
 Since 2009, she has worked for a variety of archives and organizations in the Washington DC, Philadelphia, and Boston areas.
 She returned to the Philadelphia area in June 2015 to begin this position.
-She serves on the board of the Scattergood Foundation, and is a past president of the Friends Historical Association.
+She serves on the board of the Scattergood Foundation, and is a past president of the Friends Historical Association (2019-2021).
+In 2020, Mary was the first Visiting Quaker Archivist for the Africa Quaker Archives in Kaimosi, Kenya.
+She was awarded a Clarence and Lilly Pickett Endowment for Quaker Leadership grant for an oral history project entitled Quaker Works: Journeys of Quakers Leading Friends Organizations in 2015.

-Mary works with researchers of all kinds, including students, faculty, genealogists, and other academics.
-She fosters relationships with donors who donate materials to the collections, and she works directly with the materials in the collection in order to make it more accessible.
+She assists researchers, fosters relationships with donors, and arranges collections to ensure preservation and accessibility.
+Mary strives to build community and teach skills to empower all researchers in their work.
 One of her favorite parts of her job is working with classes to show the amazing collections Haverford holds to another generation of researchers!

-In her free time she likes to hike in the Wissahickon with her friends, take pictures of and drink coffee, and find ways to fight white supremacy, transphobia, and patriarchy.
+Mary enjoys hiking in the woods with friends, taking pictures of and drinking coffee, finding ways to fight white supremacy, transphobia, and patriarchy.